 The calculation of realized gains and losses is independent of a calculation of the net change in the fair value of investments.
 Realized gains and losses on investments that have been held for more than one fiscal year and sold in the current year may have been recognized as an increase or decrease in the fair value of investments reported in the prior year.
 Gains and losses on the sale of investments are computed using the specific identification method of determining cost.
-The net appreciation (depreciation) in the fair value of investments held by the Retirement System is based on the valuation of investments as of the date of the Statements of Net Assets Available for Benefits.
+The net appreciation (depreciation) in the fair value of investments held by the Retirement System is based on the valuation of investments as of the date of the Statements of Plan Net Position.

-■ PENSION BENEFITS PAYABLE
+PENSION BENEFITS PAYABLE

 Pension benefits are recorded on an accrual basis when due and payable in accordance with the terms of the Retirement System.
-Pension benefits payable as of December 31, 2011 and 2010 amounting to \$798,399 and \$729,116, respectively, represents benefits earned by participants that have not been paid as of the end of the year.
+Pension benefits payable as of December 31, 2012 and 2011 amounting to \$878,553 and \$798,399, respectively, represents benefits earned by participants that have not been paid as of the end of the year.

-■ ESTIMATES
+ESTIMATES